Phala-Network/phat-offchain-rollup/README.md

 }
 ```

-Upon a successful submission, the client should broadcast the transaction and return the `tx_id` for reference in the future.
-Please note that submitting a transaction doesn't guarantee the transaction will be included to the blockchain.
+Upon a successful submission, the client will broadcast the transaction and return the `tx_id` for future reference.
+Note that submitting a transaction doesn't guarantee that the transaction will be included in the blockchain.

 ### Request-Response Programming Model

-A typical use case of offchain rollup is to build a stable Request-Reponse connection between the Phat Contract and the blockchain.
-The anchor contract allows the developer to push arbitrary message to the request queue.
-For example, in the EVM Rollup Anchor contract, it can be done like below:
+A common use case of offchain rollup is to establish a stable Request-Response connection between the Phat Contract and the blockchain.
+The anchor contract enables developers to push arbitrary messages to the request queue.
+For instance, in the EVM Rollup Anchor contract, this can be done as follows:

 ```solidity
 uint id = 1000;